U.S. announces Abrams tanks for Poland as Russia threat mounts | Law-Order

 U.S. announces Abrams tanks for Poland as Russia threat mounts

-U.S. Defense Secretary Lloyd Austin announced on Friday the planned sale of 250 Abrams tanks to Poland, as Washington moves to strengthen the defenses of a key eastern European ally amid a mounting threat of war between neighboring Ukraine and Russia.
-Austin made the announcement during a trip to Warsaw, where Polish leaders have been alarmed by the deployment of thousands of Russian forces in neighboring Belarus, part of a massive Russian buildup around Ukraine that NATO says positions Moscow for an invasion.
+U.S. Defense Secretary Lloyd Austin announced on Friday the planned sale of 250 Abrams tanks to Poland, as Washington moves to strengthen the defences of a key eastern European ally amid a mounting threat of war between neighboring Ukraine and Russia.
+Austin was speaking during a trip to Warsaw, where Polish leaders have been alarmed by the deployment of thousands of Russian forces in neighbouring Belarus, part of a huge Russian buildup around Ukraine that NATO says positions Moscow for an invasion.

-Austin made the announcement during a trip to Warsaw, where Polish leaders have been alarmed by the deployment of thousands of Russian forces in neighboring Belarus, part of a massive Russian buildup around Ukraine that NATO says positions Moscow for an invasion.
-Russia denies plans to invade.
-"Some of those forces (are) within 200 miles of the Polish border," Austin said.
+Austin was speaking during a trip to Warsaw, where Polish leaders have been alarmed by the deployment of thousands of Russian forces in neighbouring Belarus, part of a huge Russian buildup around Ukraine that NATO says positions Moscow for an invasion.
+President Vladimir Putin denies any plan to invade.
+"Some of those forces (are) within 200 miles (321 km) of the Polish border," Austin said.

 Poland is among the NATO members that are most hawkish in confronting what it sees as Russia's revisionist ambitions in Eastern Europe.
 Birthplace of the Solidarity trade union movement that played a key role in bringing down Communism in central Europe, Poland is particularly sensitive to what it sees as threats of Russian expansionism, and both conservative and liberal governments have been steadfast in their support for Kyiv.

 "Poland knows first-hand the steep cost paid by victims of aggression from larger neighbors, and it has made valuable contributions to assist Ukraine in building up its defense capabilities," Austin said, noting training exercises and its offer of ammunition and portable air defense weapons to Ukraine.
-Austin's visit came as the United States finalizes its deployment of an additional 4,700 troops from the 82nd Airborne Division, more than doubling the U.S. troop presence in the eastern European nation.
+Washington is also finalising its deployment of an additional 4,700 troops from the 82nd Airborne Division, more than doubling the U.S. troop presence in Poland.

 President Joe Biden has ruled out deploying U.S. forces to fight in Ukraine against Russia.
 But deployments like the ones to Poland could put U.S. and Russian troops in close proximity, which experts say is still a risk given that conflict can easily, and inadvertently, spill over borders.
 The U.S. military has dispatched F-15 fighter jets to Lask Air Base, Poland, offering additional capability for air policing, officials say.

-Poland's southeastern border is close to the western Ukrainian city of Lviv, where the United States relocated its embassy, given mounting fears of a Russian invasion.
-U.S. officials have said U.S. troops in Poland could help American citizens who may flee to the country if Russia invades Ukraine as well as assist Poland with a possible influx of refugees.
-American officials believe millions of Ukrainians may become refugees and internally displaced in a full-scale conflict.
+Poland's southeastern border is close to the western Ukrainian city of Lviv, where the United States relocated its embassy due to the mounting fears of a Russian invasion.
+U.S. officials have said U.S. troops in Poland could help American citizens who may flee to the country if Russia invades as well as assist Warsaw with a possible influx of refugees.
+U.S. officials believe millions of Ukrainians may become refugees and internally displaced in a full-scale conflict.

 Poland is already home to between one and two million Ukrainians.